applied research for illinois.

-We hold the view that the key to health equity for everyone lies in providing communities with the research tools and evidence-based programming to create and implement their own solutions.
+We hold the view that the key to equity for everyone lies in providing communities with the research tools and evidence-based programming to create and implement their own solutions.
+Our efforts recognize the role of complex social factors and entrenched systemic barriers that contribute to disparities in health and economic outcomes among different social groups.
+Our lines of effort include:

 Our portfolio is structured around the agricultural knowledge system to benefit the State of Illinois at large, by: